setdirection/viewjs/README.md

 ## Env
 Allows for the conditional execution of code depending on environment.
 The following environments are built in:

-- server: -> Executed when the application is being processed by NodeJS
+- **server**:  Executed when the application is being processed by NodeJS
-- browser: -> Executed by a remote client / web browser. **Note that this will become "client" in a future release, but is not presently so due to internal usage.
+- **browser**: Executed by a remote client / web browser. **Note that this will become "client" in a future release, but is not presently so due to internal usage.
 Usage of "browser" will continue to work but will issue a deprecation warning in the future.**

 ### @env: name: ->